The Conjuring: Last Rites

 Produced by: James Wan and Peter Safran

-Starring: Vera Farmiga, Patrick Wilson, Mia Tomlinson, and Ben Hardy
+Starring: Vera Farmiga, Patrick Wilson, Mia Tomlinson, and Ben Hardy.

 Cinematography: Eli Born